snaramirez872/definitiveKH/README.md

 ### History Page
 - Gives background information about how the Kingdom Hearts games began and other cool facts about the series.
-- May include a fun facts section for any extra facts.
+- Includes a fun facts section for any extra facts.

 ### Soundtracks
 - Links to the games soundtracks (whatever is available on YouTube and Music Streaming Services) and the opening movies.